fmhy/edit/AdblockVPNGuide.md

 # ► Adblocking

-**Note** - Don't run multiple general adblockers like ublock and adblock plus at the same time.
+**Note** - Don't run multiple general adblockers like uBlock Origin and Adblock Plus at the same time.
 Running more than one can cause breakage.
-This only applies to general adblockers, so running things like ublock and sponsorblock at the same time is fine.
+This only applies to general adblockers, so running things like uBO and SponsorBlock at the same time is fine.

 ***